knot126/Mini-Tools/README.md

 ## Licen(c|s)e

-The licence is the MIT licence with the following additional restriction:
+The licence is the MIT licence.

-  * Users of the software must not identify by the handle "alex343xd" online.
+Other than this, please only use this Software for Good, and never for Evil.